Python3pkg/GetStat-API/README.md

 ## Filtering Result
-Once you make a specific call, you can filter the result. you can use the dot(.) notation for fetching the dictionary key and nested keys.
+Once you make a specific API call, you can filter out the result.
+You can use the dot(.) notation for fetching the dictionary key and nested keys.
 ```python
 # If I want to find the status of a specific ranking url
 keywords = stats.getAllKeywords(site_id=123)